|Home > Help >Membership & account>Rules & policies>Images and text policy|

 When creating listings, members should write their own description and take their own photos.
 Buyers like to see images and descriptions that accurately represent an item they are purchasing.
 Learn more about adding photos to your listing and writing a good title and description.

 If you use text or an image that was created by someone else be sure that you have permission to use the text or image from the rights owner or creator.

 For some products, eBay offers its members product images, descriptions, and other data from the eBay product catalog.
 This is a great way to include additional information or images for an item you are listing.

 The product catalog may include, at our discretion, select seller-generated images or photos from seller listings.
-Unless the seller opts out of this program, the inclusion of seller-generated photos in the eBay product catalog and the use of catalog content by eBay sellers in their eBay listings is authorized under the User Agreement.
+The inclusion of seller-generated photos in the eBay product catalog and the use of catalog content by eBay sellers in their eBay listings is authorized under the User Agreement.